larsbrinkhoff/pdp10-its-disassembler/README.md

 - List or extract files from a TITO tape (Tymshare TYMCOM-X).
 - List, extract, or write files on a DART tape (SAIL WAITS).
+- List, extract, or write files on a BSYS tape (BBN TENEX).

 ## File formats supported.